EvidentSecurity/esp-sdk-java/docs/SignaturesApi.md

 <a name="updateCustomRiskLevelForExternalAccount"></a>
 # **updateCustomRiskLevelForExternalAccount**
-> Signature updateCustomRiskLevelForExternalAccount(externalAccountId, signatureId, riskLevel, include)
+> Signature updateCustomRiskLevelForExternalAccount(externalAccountId, signatureId, include, riskLevel)

 Update a Signature&#39;s custom risk level for an External Account